iAM-AMR/sawmill/README.md

    to download and install `sawmill` and start the processing pipeline.
 1. When prompted, supply the timber and choose a save location for the output.
 1. Enjoy.

-**IMPORTANT**: You will likely rerun sawmill many times, as deciding which factors to include in a model is an iterative process.
-You will need to enter the command `rm(list = ls())` into the **Console** before rerunning sawmill.
-This must be done once for every rerun.
-This way, variables saved during sawmill's previous run will not carry over to the new one.

 ### Standard Installation